 – 1/2 cup (113 grams) unsalted butter, melted and cooled

 – 1 teaspoon (5 grams) baking powder

 1. Whisk the sugar and butter together until well-combined.
-Then, whisk in the eggs until they are completely incorporated and the mixture is smooth.
+Then, whisk in the eggs until completely incorporated and the mixture is smooth.

 2. Sift the flour, Ovomaltine and baking powder into this mixture.
-Then, gently stir, just until the flour has been completely absorbed into the batter.
+Then, gently stir, just until the flour completely absorbs into the batter.
 Do not over mix.

 3. Divide batter evenly into prepared madeleine mold(s).